HazouPH/android_device_motorola_smi/README.md

 Repository is not yet a fully working tree.
 There are still some parts missing.

-What wil build and work:
+What will build and work:
 Build for recovery and AOSP

 What doenst work, but builds: